leandro-alvarez/chronicle/docs/roadmap.md

 ### Chronicle Controls `write_timestamp_ms`

 The `write_timestamp_ms` field is set by Chronicle when the event is appended, not by the caller.
+This is enforced through separate input/output types.

 | Field | Who controls | Purpose |
 |-------|--------------|---------|